-This clause makes it an offence for a licensee or permit-holder to promote an activity at the licensed or permitted premises which encourages the excessive or rapid consumption of liquor through promotional practices or other means.
-This might include, for example, a drinking game that encourages participants to drink dangerous amounts of alcohol in a short amount of time.
-Drink promotions can encourage excessive and irresponsible consumption of alcohol, which in turn contributes to antisocial behaviour, alcohol-related violence and adverse health effects.
-Specific practices will be prohibited by regulation to supplement this general prohibition.
+This clause makes it an offence for a licensee or permit-holder to conduct an activity at the licensed or permitted premises which encourages the excessive or rapid consumption of liquor through promotional practices or other means.
+This might include, for example, a drinking game that encourages participants to drink large quantities of alcohol in a short or rapid amount of time.
+Drink promotions can encourage excessive and irresponsible consumption of alcohol, which in turn can contribute to anti-social behaviour, alcohol-related violence and adverse health conditions.
 It is also an offence for a licensee to allow another person to engage in such a proscribed activity.